cockroachdb/docs/v21.2/schedule-cockroachdb-kubernetes.md

 secure: true
 ---

-This page describes how to configure, using the [Operator](https://github.com/cockroachdb/cockroach-operator):
+This page describes how to configure the following, using the [Operator](https://github.com/cockroachdb/cockroach-operator):

 - [Node selectors](#node-selectors)
 - [Node affinities](#add-a-node-affinity)